-Instead of trying to get healthy, you could’ve been one of the first to comment or pre-order their new product line.
+Instead of trying to get healthy, you could’ve been one of the first to comment or pre-order their new merch.
 Those opportunities are worth a lot more than worrying about your long-term health.

 Procrastination is an art that you can easily master.

 Sadly, rich people can’t procrastinate to save their life.
 To them there’s no such thing as procrastination.
 It’s about priorities, motivation, and the habit of making decisions quickly.
 They’re only passionate about becoming successful.
 And that’s just way too intense man.